DataDog/datadog-serverless-functions/azure/eventhub_log_forwarder/README.md

 # Eventhub Log Forwarder Deployment

+⚠️ These Powershell scripts are being deprecated in favor of a combined ARM templte deployment [parent_template](../deploy-to-azure).

 Powershell scripts to automatically create a 'log forwarding pipeline' using Azure EventHub to collect Azure Platform Logs.

 At a high level, the scripts call Azure Powershell functions to create and deploy Azure resources, mostly defined via a URL to a json template.